unoplatform/cybertruck/README.md

-# Private repo for the Tesla Cybertruck demo in XAML with Uno
+# Tesla Cybertruck demo in XAML with Uno